MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wave-processing.md

 1. Select the wave to process.
 On the Action Pane, select **Process**.

-### Step 4: Release the wave to the warehouse to start picking and packing
+### Release the wave to the warehouse to start picking and packing

 You must process a wave before you can release it.
 When you release the wave, the picking work is available in the warehouse.
 You can cancel a wave after it is released, and add more lines, but you can't change the lines.

 #### Automatically release a wave

-To automatically process a wave, set up the relevant [Wave template](wave-templates.md) with the automatic processing options required.
+To automatically process a wave, set up the relevant [Wave templates](wave-templates.md) with the automatic processing options required.

 #### Manually release a wave